 Every Sunday at 12 pm you can see a solemn flag hoisting ceremony, where soldiers of the Honour Guard Company of the Lithuanian Armed Forces dress up in Medieval attire.
 They dress up in reconstructed uniforms from the Grand Duchy of Lithuania in the 14th century as part of an ancient tradition.

 There are free tours to go inside the Palace on Saturdays.
 But, it’s also a nice stop on your tour of Vilnius Old Town for a photo opp!

 31. Take a tour of the Vilnius University Library

 This library is one of the oldest and largest academic libraries in Lithuania founded in the 1570s by the Jesuits.

 It now holds over 5.7 million documents and its bookshelves cover a whopping 166 kilometres.

-Due to its long history, it’s also beautiful decorated with paintings, chandeliers and portraits in rooms such as the astronomical observatory and the Philology Room.
+Due to its long history, it’s also beautifully decorated with paintings, chandeliers, and portraits in rooms such as the astronomical observatory and the Philology Room.